GitHub

 A number by which the blur intensity will be divided on Android.

-Due to platform differences blurs on Android and iOS vary slightly and might look different at different intensity levels.
-This property can be used to fine tune blur intensity on Android to match it more closely with iOS.
+When using experimental blur methods on Android, the perceived blur intensity might differ from iOS at different intensity levels.
+This property can be used to fine tune it on Android to match it more closely with iOS.

 • Default: 50